 When You Need A Nurses Attorney

 Do you need a lawyer?
 Find out in a free consultation.
-Call (503) 232-9280, and we can talk about your situation and how we might be able to help you.
+Call (512) 829-5619, and we can talk about your situation and how we might be able to help you.
+Note that the free consultation is ONLY for professional licensing matters.

 It can be hard to take the first step to work with an attorney, in part, because that means you have to admit something serious has happened.

-As a nurse, you’re pre-disposed to help people, and you might have a hard time asking for help yourself.
-Or perhaps whatever’s happened seems minor, something you can handle on your own.
-Or maybe the allegation or complaint made against you is so ludicrous, you’re sure everything will turn out alright.
+As a nurse, you are pre-disposed to help people, and you might have a hard time asking for help yourself.
+Or perhaps whatever has happened seems minor, something you can handle on your own.
+Or maybe the allegation or complaint made against you is so ludicrous, you are sure everything will turn out alright.
 Or it could be that you’re afraid to admit you’ve made a mistake.

-Whatever you’re feeling, it’s natural.
+Whatever you are feeling, it’s natural.
 Most people’s inclination isn’t to run out and hire a lawyer at the first sign of trouble.

 When a troubling incident or situation arises, it’s natural to hope that it will just “go away.”
 Being compliant with the state board and the nursing investigator might seem like the best thing to do.